 How do you choose who to help?

-Clients are referred to us by employment and job training agencies.
+We are happy to serve all self-identified women.
+Clients are referred to us by employment and job training agencies as well as community organizations.
 You can see a list of some of the agencies we have worked with on our Refer Clients page.

 What kind of donations is the organization in need of?